patrickkunka/easydropdown/README.md

 It is held inside the head in order to maintain tab-to-focus and various other keyboard-related functionality.
 For this reason, the `<select>` element must be invisible (e.g `opacity: 0`) but not hidden (e.g. `display: none`).

-When in native mode, we can target the select element using the "native" state on the "root" parent above in order to ensure that the select UI is visible when open.
+When in native mode, we can target the select element using the "native" state on the "root" parent above in order to ensure that the select element is clickable, and visible when open.

 | State       | Default Class         | Configuration Option       |
 | ----------- | --------------------- | -------------------------- |